AqwamCreates/DataPredict/docs/API/AqwamCustomModels/QueuedReinforcementNeuralNetwork.md

 ### stopQueuedReinforcement()

-Stops the thread for real-time reinforcement.
+Stops the threads for real-time reinforcement.

 ```
 NeuralNetwork:stopQueuedReinforcement()